filipajdacic/yii2-helpers/README.md

     echo '<div id="short_version_news">';
         echo '<span>'.$short_version.'</span>';
     echo '</div>';

    ```

-5. cleanText() - This function clean any text by removing unwanted tags.
-You can use this function tu filter for example an textarea value and strip <script> , <href> or other unwanted tags in text.
+5. **cleanText()** - This function clean any text by removing unwanted tags.
+You can use this function to filter for example an textarea value and strip "<script> , <href>" or other unwanted tags in text.

  ```php